Live NFL Head Coaches Fired Tracker: Prediction Market Odds & Updates for Every Opening

 One season was all it took for the Raiders to move on from Pete Carroll, and the prediction market has already locked in on a clear candidate to replace him in Las Vegas.

-Minnesota Vikings defensive coordinator Brian Flores - who previously served as head coach for the Miami Dolphins before leading one of the NFL's best defenses up north - is the front-runner for the role given his stellar job with the Vikings and his existing relationship with minority owner Tom Brady.
-He was trading as high as 34% after Carroll's dismissal on Monday when no other candidates featured a double-digit percentage.
+Minnesota Vikings defensive coordinator Brian Flores - who previously served as head coach for the Miami Dolphins before leading one of the NFL's best defenses up north - opened the front-runner for the role given his stellar job with the Vikings and his existing relationship with minority owner Tom Brady.
+He was trading as high as 53% after Carroll's dismissal on Monday but has settled in around 33% as the market waits for the first domino.

-Keep an eye on Minter, who is one of the hottest candidates this cycle and serves as an alternative to Flores in the same mold of modern defensive genius.
+Keep an eye on other defensive play-callers like Saleh (5%), Joseph (4%) or Minter (2%), who could serve as an alternative to Flores in the same mold of modern defensive genius.
 Our Andrew Reid breaks down this market further with his Raiders next head coach predictions.

 đ¤ Next Browns head coach odds, rumors, candidates